What Is Giardiasis?

 - Bring your own water when you go camping or hiking.
 Never drink from sources like mountain streams.
 Or boil water for at least 10 minutes.

-- Wash raw fruits and vegetables well before you eat them.
+- Wash raw fruits and vegetables in clean water before you eat them.

-- Wash your hands well before you cook food for yourself or for your family.
+- Wash your hands before you cook food for yourself or for your family.

 - Teach kids to wash their hands after every trip to the bathroom and especially before eating.

-- Wash your hands often if you're caring for someone who has giardiasis.
+- Wash your hands well and often if you're caring for someone who has giardiasis.

-- Always wash hands well after changing a diaper.
+- Always wash your hands after changing a diaper.

 - Have your water checked on a regular basis if it comes from a well.